MichaelBuhler/custom-ao-modules/HANDLE.md

 ```

 When this is compiled to Wasm32 each `const char*` pointer will be of the WebAssembly type `i32`.
 If compiling to Wasm64, they will be type `i64`.

+## Errors

+Errors can occur at a few levels:

+1. WASM errors:
+    - This is like the worst kind of error, where `handle()` cannot even return successfully.
+    - Examples:
+        - Accessing an invalid memory address ("segmentation fault")
+        - Stack overflow
+        - Something in the WASM calls the imported `abort()` function
+1. The JSON object returned by `handle()` contains `"ok": false`:
+    - This indicates a fatal, unexpected error (akin to an HTTP 500 response code) occured in your application.
+    - This should probably be implemented within the `handle()` function as a try/catch around all your application logic.
+1. The JSON object returned by `handle()` contains `"ok": true`, but the `response` Outbox object contains an `Error` set to a truthy value:
+    - Most application errors ought to be handled this way.

+The key thing to understand about all of these types of errors is that the evaluation result and changes to the WASM memory are discarded as if the incoming message which caused this error was never sequenced by the SU.
+Since the message (and its `NONCE`) are immutable and the WASM module is (really should be!) deterministic, a CU could skip this AO Message evaluation in the future since it has no impact on the state of the AO Process.

 ## In AOS